bio-guoda/preston/README.md

 ## Introduction

-Preston is an open-source software system that keeps track of biodiversity datasets.
-Scientists can use Preston to keep a local, uniquely identifiable, versioned copy of all or parts of [GBIF](https://gbif.org)-indexed datasets.
-Institutions can use Preston to check that their collections are indexed and available through [iDigBio](https://idigbio.org).
-Biodiversity informatics researchers can use Preston to perform metadata analysis.
-And finally, archivists can distribute archives across the world.
+Preston is an open-source software system that captures and catalogs biodiversity datasets.
+It enables **reproducible research:** scientists can use Preston to work with a uniquely identifiable, versioned copy of all or parts of [GBIF](https://gbif.org)-indexed datasets; **dataset registry lookups:** institutions can use Preston to check if and when their collections have been indexed and made available through [iDigBio](https://idigbio.org); **cross-network analysis:** biodiversity informatics researchers can use Preston to evaluate dataset overlap between [GBIF](https://gbif.org) and [iDigBio](https://idigbio.org); and finally, **decentralized dataset archival:** archivists can distribute Preston-generated biodiversity dataset archives across the world.

 Preston uses the [PROV](https://www.w3.org/TR/prov-o/) and [PAV](https://pav-ontology.github.io/pav/) ontologies to model the actors, activities and entities involved in discovery, access and change control of digital biodiversity datasets.
 In addition, Preston uses [content-addressed storage](https://bentrask.com/?q=hash://sha256/98493caa8b37eaa26343bbf73f232597a3ccda20498563327a4c3713821df892) and [SHA256 hashes](https://en.wikipedia.org/wiki/SHA-2) to uniquely identify and store content.
 A [hexastore](https://people.csail.mit.edu/tdanford/6830papers/weiss-hexastore.pdf)-like index is used to navigate a local graph of biodiversity datasets.
 Preston is designed to work offline and can be cloned, copied and moved across storage media with existing tools and infrastructures like rsync, dropbox, the internet archive or thumbdrives.
 In addition to versioned copies of uniquely identifiable original [ABCD](http://tdwg.github.io/abcd/ABCD_v206.html)-A, [DWC](http://rs.tdwg.org/dwc/)-A and [EML](https://www.researchgate.net/profile/Oliver_Guenther/publication/228958840_EML-the_Environmental_Markup_Language/links/0046351ee4c535bf56000000.pdf?inViewer=true&disableCoverPage=true&origin=publication_detail) files, Preston also keeps track of the [GBIF](https://gbif.org), [iDigBio](https://idigbio.org) and [BioCASe](http://biocasemonitor.biodiv.naturkundemuseum-berlin.de/index.php/Main_Page) registries to help retain the relationships between the institutions to keep a detailed record of provenance.

-Periodically, the crawl process (see diagram below) is run for each institution which stores biodiversity datasets:
+To capture and catalog biodiversity datasets, Preston performs a crawl process (see diagram below) for each institution which stores biodiversity datasets:
 1. A crawl activity is started (1)
-2. The registry (set of datasets) of institution i is requested and downloaded (2)
+2. The registry (set of datasets) of an institution is requested and downloaded (2)
 3. The sha-256 hash is computed for the downloaded registry (3) (4)
-4. The list of registry's datasets is created and each dataset is related to the registry (5)
+4. A list of the registry's datasets is created and each dataset is related to the registry (5)
 5. For each dataset in the registry:
    1. The information about the dataset is downloaded (6)
    2. For the downloaded dataset, it is computed the sha-256 hash (7) (8)
 6. The crawl activity finishes: log is completed.

 The process diagram below shows how Preston starts crawls to download copies of biodiversity registries and their datasets.
-A detailed log of the crawl activities are recorded to describe what data was discovered and how.
+A detailed log of the crawl activities is recorded to describe what data was discovered and how.
 This activity log is referred to as the history of a biodiversity dataset graph.
 The numbers indicate the sequence of events.
 Click on the image to enlarge.

 <img src="https://raw.githubusercontent.com/bio-guoda/preston/main/docs/process.png" width="50%">

 The figure above shows how Preston starts (1) a crawl activity.
 This crawl activity then accesses (2) a registry to save (3,4) a snapshot (or version) of it.
 Now, datasets referenced in this registry version are accessed, downloaded and saved (6,7,8).
 After all this, the crawl activity saves the log that contains its activities (1-8) as a version of a biodiversity dataset and linked to previous versions (see figure below).
 This log can be used to retrace the steps of the crawl activity to reconstruct the relationships between the registries, datasets as well as their respective content signatures or content hashes.
-Actual instances of crawl activities contains multiple registries (e.g., GBIF, iDigBio) and potentially thousands of datasets.
+Actual instances of crawl activities contain multiple registries (e.g., GBIF, iDigBio) and potentially thousands of datasets.

 <img src="https://raw.githubusercontent.com/bio-guoda/preston/main/docs/history.png">